"Yet it's only a moment and a little time for a man who can fly. A clock the size of Texas, and another the size

 "Empidonax, I'd have thought more like Elvis.
 Are you not following me?"

--- "Don't be paranoid.
+"Don't be paranoid.
 What plays in Vegas, stays in Vegas, but if I've lost you, this is to say that,

-earth's the only one body in every constellation of the ecliptic and in between all the stars and ends of the Heavens all the time.
+earth's the only one body in every constellation of the ecliptic and in between all the stars and ends of the Heavens all the time."

-How does anybody say that the cosmos is bigger than the elements, and that the elements in their
+"Who would remember?" he said, and "how does anybody say that the cosmos is bigger than the elements, and that the elements in their

 extension beyond the elements, that are the very aspects of its code?

 How would anybody say that the elements are the elements according to anything other than their type and quality?
-How does anybody imagine that the elements in total extension are not as big for a
+Who would imagine that the elements in total extension are not as big for a sum as the cosmos?

-"Yet sometimes they are strained very much to the ends",
+"Yet sometimes they may be strained to the ends",

 The leprechaun could not help grinning, "and would it be that gold is gold, only

 that's totally in gold is gold, even if only by the slightest modicum.

 collection of aspects in a diamond are the same aspects no matter the size, and the mathematical and logical priority of the cosmos is not in size, but in quality of aspects.
 As they say over the rainbow at Christmas, a dodecahedron the size of Texas is a